python-happybase/happybase/doc/faq.rst

 transports, protocols, clients, Thrift types and mutation objects.
 For instance, look at the code required to connect to HBase and store two values::

+    import asyncio as aio

+    from thriftpy2.contrib.aio.client import TAsyncClient
-   from thrift import Thrift
+    from thriftpy2.contrib.aio.socket import TAsyncSocket
-   from thrift.transport import TSocket, TTransport from thrift.protocol import TBinaryProtocol
+    from thriftpy2.contrib.aio.transport.buffered import TAsyncBufferedTransport

-   from hbase import ttypes
+    from thriftpy2.contrib.aio.protocol.binary import TAsyncBinaryProtocol

-   from hbase.Hbase import Client, Mutation
+    from hbase import Hbase, Mutation

+    async def main():

-   sock = TSocket.TSocket('hostname', 9090)
+        sock = TAsyncSocket('hostname', 9090)
-   transport = TTransport.TBufferedTransport(sock)
+        transport = TAsyncBufferedTransport(sock)
-   protocol = TBinaryProtocol.TBinaryProtocol(transport)
+        protocol = TAsyncBinaryProtocol(transport)
-   client = Client(protocol)
+        client = TAsyncClient(Hbase, protocol)
         transport.open()

-   mutations = [Mutation(column='family:qual1', value='value1'),
+        mutations = [
-                Mutation(column='family:qual2', value='value2')]
-   client.mutateRow('table-name', 'row-key', mutations)
+            Mutation(column=b'family:qual1', value=b'value1'),
+            Mutation(column=b'family:qual2', value=b'value2'),
+        ]
+        await client.mutateRow(b'table-name', b'row-key', mutations)

+    aio.run(main())

 :pep:`20` taught us that simple is better than complex, and as you can see, Thrift is certainly complex.
-HappyBase hides all the Thrift cruft below a friendly API.
+AIOHappyBase hides all the Thrift cruft below a friendly API.
 The resulting application code will be cleaner, more productive to write, and more maintainable.
-With HappyBase, the example above can be simplified to this::
+With AIOHappyBase, the example above can be simplified to this::

+    import asyncio as aio

-   import happybase
+    from aiohappybase import Connection

-   connection = happybase.Connection('hostname')
+    async def main():
+        async with Connection('hostname') as conn:
-   table = connection.table('table-name')
+            table = conn.table(b'table-name')
-   table.put('row-key', {'family:qual1': 'value1',
-                         'family:qual2': 'value2'})
+            await table.put(b'row-key', {
+                 b'family:qual1': b'value1',
+                 b'family:qual2': b'value2',
+            })

+    aio.run(main())

-If you're not convinced and still think the Thrift API is not that bad, please try to accomplish some other common tasks, e.g. retrieving rows and scanning over a part of a table, and compare that to the HappyBase equivalents.
-If you're still not convinced by then, we're sorry to inform you that HappyBase is not the project for you, and we wish you all of luck maintaining your code ‒ or is it just Thrift boilerplate?
+If you're not convinced and still think the Thrift API is not that bad, please try to accomplish some other common tasks, e.g. retrieving rows and scanning over a part of a table, and compare that to the AIOHappyBase equivalents.
+If you're still not convinced by then, we're sorry to inform you that AIOHappyBase is not the project for you, and we wish you all of luck maintaining your code ‒ or is it just Thrift boilerplate?